labgem/PPanGGOLiN/paper/paper.md

 # Statement of need

 In the last decade, the number of sequenced microbial genomes has exploded from a few thousand to several million.
 While this wealth of data offers immense potential, traditional genome-centric approaches reach their limits when exploring and interpreting variation at this scale [@land_insights_2015;@parks_standardized_2018].
-A pangenome condenses all genomic information from a set of genomes into a single structure, capturing gene presence/absence and genetic context: e.g. mobile genetic elements or functional annotations, at the species or clade level [@tettelin_genome_2005].
+A pangenome condenses all genomic information from a set of genomes into a single structure, capturing gene presence/absence and genetic context, such as mobile genetic elements or functional annotations, at the species or clade level [@tettelin_genome_2005].

 PPanGGOLiN [@gautreau_ppanggolin_2020] addresses these needs through a graph-based model that clusters genes into families based on sequence similarity and encodes neighborhood information, compressing genomic diversity into a single structure.
 Gene families are then partitioned using a Bernoulli Mixture Model coupled with a Markov Random Field accounting for both family occurrence and genomic neighborhood.
 The software suite further integrates PanRGP [@bazin_panrgp_2020], for identification of Regions of Genomic Plasticity (RGPs) and their insertion spots, and PanModule [@bazin_panmodule_2021], for finding conserved modules.

-PPanGGOLiN v2 builds on this foundation by adding new analytical features: genomic context search, RGP clustering, pangenome projection and metadata association (\autoref{fig:overview}) together with a full architectural redesign and a modernized development workflow, making the tool more capable, maintainable, and open to community contributions.
+PPanGGOLiN v2 builds on this foundation by adding new analytical features: genomic context search, RGP clustering, pangenome projection, and metadata association (\autoref{fig:overview}) together with a full architectural redesign and a modernized development workflow, making the tool more capable, maintainable, and open to community contributions.

 # State of the field